Statistical Estimation of Mechanical Parameters of Clarinet Reeds Using Experimental and Numerical Approaches: Defining the shape of the reed

 \section{Defining the shape of the reed}

 \newcolumntype{M}[1]{>{ }m{#1}}

-The thickness of the vamp at point $(x,y)$ is interpolated as follows: first, we interpolate 3 points at $y$=0, 4 and 6mm, with 3 cubic splines, after Table \ref{tab8}.
+The thickness of the vamp at point $(x,y)$ is interpolated as follows: first, we interpolate 3 points at $y$=0, 4 and 6mm, with 3 cubic splines, according to Table \ref{tab8}.
 These three points ($s_{0}(x)$, $s_{1}(x)$ and $s_{2}(x)$) define a biquadratic polynomial:

 with $p_{0}(x) = s_{0}(x)$, $p_{1}(x) = (-65\, s_{0}(x) + 81\, s_{1}(x) - 16\, s_{2}(x))/720$ and $p_{2}(x) = (5\, s_{0}(x) - 9\, s_{1}(x) + 4\, s_{2}(x))/2880$, allowing an interpolation on the $y$ axis.
 The network of points above was estimated using a least squares fit, based on a network of $12 \times 24$ thickness measurements, achieved with a dial indicator and a coordinates-measuring table (estimated accuracy: $\pm 5 \mu m$ in $z$, $\pm 50 \mu m$ in $x$ and $y$).
 We measured twenty reeds and select a particularly symmetrical one as reference.
 This method allows the reconstruction of the measurement network with an accuracy of $\pm 10 \mu m$.